White Spots in Stool and What They Mean

 Other Possible Causes of White Patches in Your Stool

-- Another probable reason why you're experiencing white spots in stool is extremely high levels of calcium in your body.
-This may be caused by taking too much calcium supplements or lifting heavy weights.
-The collected excess calcium may exit your body though the stools where you'll see them as white bits.
+Hypercalcemia.
+Another possible reason for white spots in stool is hypercalcemia, or extremely high levels of calcium in your body.
+This may be caused by taking too many calcium supplements or lifting heavy weights.
+The collected excess calcium may exit your body though the stool, where you'll see them as white bits.
 They may also leave the body through the urinary system.
 In this case, they'll look like strings of white in your urine.

 So how will you know if you have hypercalcemia?
 The symptoms associated with this condition affects almost all body systems.
-As your kidneys work overtime to get rid of the high amounts of calcium, you may experience the frequent need to urinate as well as an unquenchable thirst.
+As your kidneys work overtime to get rid of the excess calcium, you may experience the frequent need to urinate as well as an unquenchable thirst.
 Too much calcium in the body can upset the digestive system.
 You're likely to feel constipated or you may experience nausea, vomiting, and an upset stomach.
-Your brain is also affected by the high levels of calcium.
-This can cause you to become lethargic or even disoriented.
-Naturally, your musculoskeletal system will be affected as well.
+Your brain is also affected, causing you to feel lethargic or even disoriented.
+Naturally, your musculoskeletal system will be affected, as well.
 When the disproportionately high amounts of calcium leaks from your bones, they may become brittle and painful.
 Likewise, your muscles may become weak.

-- It's common to observe white spots in stool in people who are lactose intolerant.
+Lactose intolerance.
+It's common to observe white spots in stool in people who are lactose intolerant.
 These white flecks are seen after the consumption of dairy products.
 Since the body is unable to digest these substances, it simply poops out the food as it is.
-In other words, those white dots that you're seeing are probably undigested milk or cheese.
+In other words, those white dots that you're seeing could be undigested milk or cheese.

-- Other times, the white particles may simply be due to undigested food such as seeds.
-The trick here is that if you notice white specks in your stool once or twice, you may dismiss it as no biggie.
-However, if white flecks in the stool appear regularly and if its presence is accompanied by other symptoms, then it's time to seek medical assistance.
+Undigested food.
+Other times, the white particles may simply be due to undigested food, such as seeds.
+The trick here is that if you notice white specks in your stool once or twice, you may dismiss it as something you ate.
+However, if the white flecks appear regularly, and if its presence is accompanied by other symptoms, then it's time to seek medical assistance.